jeffblackadar/image_work/fail_log.md

 #### Step2 - Partial Convolution Layer.ipynb
 Opened it from google Drive
+Did the standard steps of changing the runtime, mounting the drive and setting up the directory

 #### Step 3
-Had to change model - I am not sure if this worked
+Did the standard steps of changing the runtime, mounting the drive and setting up the directory Had to change model - I am not sure if this worked
 Per here: https://github.com/MathiasGruber/PConv-Keras/issues/38
 "the pytorch_vgg16.h5 can be downloaded from https://drive.google.com/file/d/1HOzmKQFljTdKWftEP-kWD7p2paEaeHM0/view "